 Spark Group Creativity With This Guided Meditation Script

-We’ve all gone into a creative team meeting feeling flustered, half-distracted, and nowhere near ready to brainstorm.
+We’ve all gone into a creative team meeting feeling flustered, half-distracted, and nowhere near ready to brainstorm at least once, right?

 As you grow in your creative leadership journey, one thing you’ll realize is that leadership is pressure: constant decisions, multiple streams of communication, and the weight of each choice landing on your desk.